glennmckechnie/weewx-sqlbackup/README.md

 If you want to use more than one file...

 We need:-

 1 only header

 1 only footer

-As many INSERT INTO statements as required.
+but as many *INSERT INTO* statements as are required for the database update.

     mkdir /tmp/dump-work